Banbury cheese: History

 Banbury cheeses first appear in the historical record in 1430, when fourteen were sent to John of Lancaster, 1st Duke of Bedford, among supplies for France.
 In 1586, William Camden spoke of the cheese as a source of fame for the town.
 The earliest printed cookbook to make reference to the cheese was Thomas Dawson's The Good Huswifes Handmaide for the Kitchin (1594), used in a recipe for the "tarte of Cheese".

 The cheese was renowned in its day.
 It was given as a gift to several significant figures, including Thomas Cromwell (1533 and 1538), Sir Joseph Williamson (1677), and Horace Walpole (1768).
-Barnaby Googe, in his 1614 guide to husbandry, called in the third best cheese in England.
+Barnaby Googe, in his 1614 guide to husbandry, called it the third best cheese in England.
 Robert Burton was even more flattering in his Anatomy of Melancholy (1621): "Of all cheeses, I take that kind which we call Banbury Cheese to be the best".
 According to the Victoria County History, "in the sixteenth century the name of Banbury at once brought to the mind of the hearer the famous cheeses".